CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 Optimized Sleep States.

+!!! info ""
-!> Sleep State for Windows® and versions of Linux are compatible with Suspend-to-Idle.
+    Sleep State for Windows® and versions of Linux are compatible with Suspend-to-Idle.

+!!! info ""
-!> Optimized Sleep State for S3 are not compatible with Suspend-to-Idle.
+    Optimized Sleep State for S3 are not compatible with Suspend-to-Idle.

+!!! info ""
-!> Windows® must be used with Windows setting only.
+    Windows® must be used with Windows setting only.

 Options: